 More people than ever are opting for dental implants to replace their missing teeth and with a 95% success rate, they are generally considered a predictable and reliable treatment for eligible patients.
 But are dental implants safe?

 It’s a reasonable question to ask and as with any type of surgery, and dental implant surgery is no different, it does carry some risk of complications and side effects.
 Thankfully, these instances are rare, and thorough screening and assessment mean that the team at Beyond Infinity Dental can ensure that you are a suitable candidate for dental implant surgery.
 Provided you follow post-op instructions, there is every chance of a successful outcome.
+Schedule your free consultation with a dentist at our clinic.

 So, getting back to the question of “are dental implants safe?”